-Tallgrass Prairie National Preserve was established in 1996.
-It is the only unit of the National Park System dedicated to the rich natural and cultural history of the tallgrass prairie ecosystem.
+Tallgrass Prairie National Preserve, established November 12, 1996, is the only unit of the National Park System dedicated to the rich natural and cultural history of the tallgrass prairie ecosystem.
 This 10,894 acre portion of the once vast tallgrass prairie is being preserved as a critical resource for the benefit, education, and enjoyment of this and future generations.
-It is a unique private/public partnership between the National Park Service (the primary land manager) and The Nature Conservancy (the primary landowner).
+It is a unique public/private partnership between the National Park Service and The Nature Conservancy.

 Learn About Recent Natural Resource Issues

 White Nose Bat Syndrome : the bat-killing fungus spreading across North America.